Aayush-Bhargav/NewsHub/README.md

 # NewsHub
 News Hub is a dynamic and user-friendly news application built with React.js .
-It is fully responsive and makes use of https://newsapi.org to fetch news and render it.
+It is fully responsive and makes use of https://newsapi.org to fetch the hottest and most ground breaking news and renders it.

 ## Screenshots
 ### Search Result